13 Best Museums in Kyoto: Ultimate Guide 2025

 1. Samurai Ninja Museum Kyoto

-- Explore Samurai Armor: Get up close to authentic Samurai armor, swords, and weapons, and even try them on to experience the warrior’s world firsthand!
+- Explore Samurai Armor: Get close to authentic samurai armor, swords, and weapons, and even try them on to experience the warrior’s world firsthand!

 If you're looking for something unique, this museum is the ideal spot to learn about Japan’s legendary warriors.
-Make your visit even more special with a kimono tea ceremony at Kyoto Nishiki or Kyoto Gion Kiyomizu.
+You can combine your Samurai Ninja Museum with a Japanese Tea Ceremony at Maikoya.

 Address: 寺町詩の小路 2F, 292 Higashidaimonjicho, Nakagyo Ward, Kyoto